 It presents 3 surfaces, viz. orbital surface, lateral surface and temporal surface.

 - A part of the lateral wall and floor of the Orbital surface.
 It’s a foramen, the zygomatico-orbital foramen, which carries a zygomatic nerve.

-- Temporal surface creates the part of anterior wall of the temporal fossa and presents a zygomaticotemporal foramen, which carries the zygomaticotemporal nerve.
+- Temporal surface creates the part of the anterior wall of the temporal fossa and presents a zygomaticotemporal foramen, which carries the zygomaticotemporal nerve.

-It is the lower jaw bone.
+The mandible is the lower jaw bone.
 It has lower teeth and is the biggest, strongest and lowermost bone of the face.

 It is composed of 3 parts: a horizontally-oriented body and 2 vertically oriented rami and is horseshoe shaped bone.